MooVC/MooVC.Architecture/README.md

 # Release v10.0.0

+This release focuses on adding a greater degree of flexibility into the framework, following feedback gained from years of successful implementations.
+Features that have resulted in unneccessary overhead have been removed, with additional features added to support automation and reduce the overall code footprint required.

 ## Enhancements

-- Added a new constructor variant to Architecture.Cqrs..Services.PaginatedResult<TQuery, T>, enable initialization via an instance of Linq.PagedResult<TQuery, T>.
+- Added a new constructor variant to Architecture.Cqrs.Services.PaginatedResult<TQuery, T>, enable initialization via an instance of Linq.PagedResult<TQuery, T>.
-- Changed Architecture.Message so that constructor parameter context (of type Message) is now an optional parameter.
+- Added Architecture.Ddd.ReferenceExtensions.Is extension to determine if an instance of Ddd.Reference is of a specific aggregate type.
+- Added Ddd.Threading.AggregateCoordinator to provide a more concise implementation to coordination in the context of a specific aggregate.
+- Added Ddd.Threading.IAggregateCoordinator to provide a more concise approach to coordinating in the context of a specific aggregate.
 - Changed Architecture.Ddd.Collections.EnumerableExtensions.ToReferences to accept an optional parameter named unversioned with a default value of false that will determine the versioned state of the references generated (**Breaking Change**).
+- Changed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as a parameter on construction (**Breaking Change**).
+- Changed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand> so that it is now possible to override the save behavior via SaveAsync.
+- Changed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as a parameter on construction (**Breaking Change**).
+- Changed Architecture.Ddd.Services.CoordinatedHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as its sole parameter on construction (**Breaking Change**).
+- Changed Architecture.Ddd.Services.CoordinatedHandler<TAggregate, TCommand>.ExecuteAsync so that it now obtains the coordination context from a virtual new method named IdentifyCoordinationContextAsync (**Breaking Change**).
+- Changed Architecture.Ddd.Services.CoordinatedReactionHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as a parameter on construction (**Breaking Change**).
 - Changed Architecture.Ddd.Services.IProjector<TAggregate, TProjection>.ProjectAsync to include an optional context parameter (**Breaking Change**).-
+- Changed Architecture.Ddd.Services.Reconciliation.DefaultAggregateReconciler so that it no longer accepts a coordination timeout (it is now up to the proxies to coordinate if required) (**Breaking Change**).
+- Changed Architecture.Entity<T> to implement Threading.ICoordinatable<T> via the Id property.
+- Changed Architecture.Entity<T>.ToString so that the call is now forwarded to the ToString method for the instance held by the Id property.
+- Changed Architecture.Message so that constructor parameter context (of type Message) is now an optional parameter.
+- Changed Architecture.Message to implement Threading.ICoordinatable<Guid> via the CorrelationId property.
+- Changed Architecture.Reference<T> to implement Threading.ICoordinatable<Guid> via the Id property.
+- Changed to target v7.x of MooVC (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.EnumerableResult<T> in favour of Architecture.Cqrs.Services.EnumerableResult<TQuery, T> (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.IQueryEngine.QueryAsync<TResult> in favour of Architecture.Cqrs.Services.IQueryEngine.QueryAsync<TQuery, TResult>(**Breaking Change**).
+- Removed Architecture.Cqrs.Services.IQueryHandler<TResult> in favour of Architecture.Cqrs.Services.IQueryHandler<TQuery, TResult> (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.PaginatedQuery in favour of Architecture.Cqrs.Services.PaginatedResult<TQuery, T> (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.PaginatedResult<T> in favour of Architecture.Cqrs.Services.PaginatedResult<TQuery, T> (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.Result<T> in favour of Architecture.Cqrs.Services.Result<TQuery, T> (**Breaking Change**).
-- Removed Architecture.Cqrs.Services.IQueryHandler<TResult> in favour of Architecture.Cqrs.Services.IQueryHandler<TQuery, TResult> (**Breaking Change**).
 - Removed Architecture.Cqrs.Services.SynchronousQueryHandler<TResult> in favour of Architecture.Cqrs.Services.SynchronousQueryHandler<TQuery, TResult> (**Breaking Change**).
+- Removed Architecture.Ddd.AggregateRootExtensions.CoordinateAsync  (**Breaking Change**).
+- Removed Architecture.Ddd.ReferenceExtensions.CoordinateAsync (**Breaking Change**).
+- Removed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand>.IdentifyTarget in favour of IdentifyCoordinationContextAsync or IdentifyCoordinationContext (**Breaking Change**).
+- Removed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand>.PerformCoordinatedExecuteAsync in favor of PerformExecuteAsync (**Breaking Change**).
+- Removed Architecture.MessageExtensions.CoordinateAsync (**Breaking Change**).
+- Removed Architecture.ObjectExtensions.CoordinateAsync (**Breaking Change**).
+- Removed Architecture.TypeExtensions.CoordinateAsync (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand>.PerformCoordinatedExecuteAsync to PerformExecuteAsync (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand>.PerformCoordinatedRetrieveAsync to RetrieveAsync (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedContextHandler<TAggregate, TCommand>.PerformCoordinatedSaveAsync to SaveAsync (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand>.PerformCoordinatedGenerate to Generate (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedGenerateHandler<TAggregate, TCommand>.PerformSupplementalActivitiesAsync to VerifyAsync (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedHandler<TAggregate, TCommand>.PerformCoordinatedExecuteAsync to PerformExecuteAsync (**Breaking Change**).
-- Changed to target v7.x of MooVC (**Breaking Change**).
+- Renamed Architecture.Ddd.Services.CoordinatedOperationHandler.PerformCoordinatedOperation to Apply (**Breaking Change**).